lavague-ai/LaVague/README.md

 For an end-to-end example of LaVague in a Google Colab, see our [quick-tour notebook](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour-notebook/quick-tour.ipynb)

+## 💰 How much does it cost to run an agent

+Pricing depends on:
+- the models chosen to run a given agent
+- the complexity of the objective
+- the website you're interacting with.

+As such, pricing can vary greatly at the cost of speed or performance.

+Please see our [dedicated documentation on token counting and cost estimations](https://docs.lavague.ai/en/latest/docs/get-started/token-usage/) to learn how you can track all tokens and estimate costs for running your agents.

 ## 🙋 Contributing

 We would love your help and support on our quest to build a robust and reliable Large Action Model for web automation.